RedHatInsights/insights-results-smart-proxy/README.md

 1. `api_endpoints_status_codes` a counter of the HTTP status code responses returned back by the service

 Additionally it is possible to consume all metrics provided by Go runtime.
-There metrics start with `go_` and `process_` prefixes.
+These metrics start with `go_` and `process_` prefixes.

 ### Metrics namespace